-Make payments from the Club account as necessary and present a written statement of account at every Club Business Meeting of the Club, serves as Chairperson at all Meetings.
+Make payments from the Club account as necessary and present a written statement of account at every Club Board Meeting of the Club, serves as Chairperson at all Meetings.
 Provides continuity and coordination to all functions.
-Facilitates Club Business Meetings so they will get accomplished in a timely fashion.
+Facilitates Club Board Meetings so they will get accomplished in a timely fashion.
 Appoint Committee Directors and other committees as necessary and be an ex-officio Member of all committees.
 Coordinates the Officers, Committee Directors and Committees of the Club in order that the goals of the Club will be met.
 Help maintain order at all Club functions.

 Section 2.
 VICE-PRESIDENT

 To be aware of the duties of the President and to serve as Chairman of Meetings in the absence of the President.
 Help maintain order at all Club functions.

 Shall record the minutes of the Club Board Meetings and Social Meetings, prepare copies of the minutes for distribution at the next Monthly Board Meeting, handle all Club correspondence, keep all records and issue the notice for election of Officers.
 Provide copies of the Club By-laws for all Members.
 Help maintain order at all Club functions.

 a.
 Authorized to make payments, deposit and keep the funds of the Club in a specified bank account, make payments from the Club account as necessary and present a written statement of accounting at every Club Monthly Board Meeting.
 Keep such permanent books of account and records as shall be sufficient to establish the items of gross income, receipts and disbursements of the Club, Such books of account and records shall at all reasonable times be open to inspection by an Officer of the Club.
 Help maintain order at all Club functions.

 b.
 All moneys spent over the amount of $100.00 shall first be approved by a majority vote of the Officers.
 All expenditures shall have receipt.